Gravediggaz: Style and influence

 According to Frukwan, the group's name means "digging graves of the mentally dead, and it stood for resurrecting the mentally dead from their state of unawareness and ignorance."
 The group's lyrics mix black humor, including topics such as suicide, death, killing, psychopathy, hell, etc.; criticism regarding the music industry; cartoonish violence reminiscent of the Geto Boys, Insane Poetry, or early Three 6 Mafia; and esoteric references to the Nation of Gods and Earths.
 The group pioneered the horrorcore genre.

 The irony used by Gravediggaz has influenced hardcore techno through Mark Newland's sampling of the group's prose in Nasenbluten.

+The intro of "Mommy, What's a Gravedigga?" was sampled by Sounwave in Kendrick Lamar's track "Mortal Man".

+The Gravediggaz track "2 Cups of Blood" would have its beat reused by Tyler, the Creator in his 2021 track "Lumberjack", after Prince Paul remade the track for Flatbush Zombies, and RZA who also wanted to use the beat.